Te Mahia railway station

 Te Mahia railway station is on the Southern Line of the Auckland railway network in New Zealand.
-It has an island platform layout and is reached by level crossings from Great South Road and Ferguson Street.
+It has an island platform layout and is reached by stairs and lifts.

 There have been proposals to relocate this station approximately 200 m north to a more visible location next to the Great South Road, near the overbridge.
 In 2013, it was instead discussed that Auckland Transport would potentially close the station, as patronage numbers had not improved significantly.
 About 1,000 locals opposed the closure option in a petition, and noted that a new residential subdivision was to start construction in the area.
 Auckland Transport however noted that the planned houses were generally too far away from the station for potential passengers to walk to it.

 History

+The railway through Manurewa was opened on 20 May 1875, as part of the Auckland and Mercer Railway, built by Brogden & Co, who extended it from Penrose.